jasonaaronwilson/omni-c/README.md

-The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being available in most C derived languages.
-Without inheritance these become much simpler than one might expect.
+The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being readily available in most C derived languages.
+Without inheritance these become much simpler than one might expect and hence we are keeping with the simplicity aspect of the C language.

-The aging C standard library seems bloated and seems insufficient for modern programming.
+The aging C standard library can feel bloated while still being insufficient for modern programming.
 One of the largest C programs, the Linux kernel, doesn't even use the C standard library!
-One reason may be that large parts of the C standard library is just a wrapper around calling into the kernel and the kernel probably wouldn't want to call into itself in the exact same way (though there is something a bit interesting about the kernel being able to call itself via a standard library that has the same interface as user code even though it would run different code).
-If the C standard library was better organized (aka modular) and more powerful, the Linux kernel would *want* to use that library.
+One reason may be that large parts of the C standard library is just a wrapper around calling into the kernel and the kernel probably wouldn't want to call into itself in the exact same way (though there is something interesting about the kernel being able to call itself via a standard library that has the same interface as user code).
+If the C standard library was better organized (aka modular) and more powerful, the Linux kernel would *want* to use *parts* of that library.

 Namespaces and libraries immediately confer code organization benefits to Omni C and we should apply the same to the standard library by